LeCantaloop/MassTransit.Extras.MessageData.DocumentDb/README.md

 object correctly.
 First, make sure you're following the DocumentDB [performance best practices][docdb-perf], namely using direct mode and sharing your client across your AppDomain. `DocumentClient` implements `IDisposable`, so to facilitate sharing the `DocumentDbRepository` supports a `DocumentClientReference` wrapper.
-This class has a property `IsOwned`, the default is `true` but you can set it to `false` if you would like to manage the lifetime of the `DocumentClient` yourself.
+This class has a property `IsOwned`, with a default value of `true`;
+set it to `false` if you would like to manage the lifetime of the `DocumentClient` yourself.

 [mt]: http://masstransit-project.com/